Brownian continuum random tree conditioned to be large: Abstract

 \section{Abstract}

 We consider a Feller diffusion $(Z_s,s\ge 0)$ (with diffusion coefficient $\sqrt{2\beta}$ and drift $\theta\in \R$) that we condition on $\{Z_t=a_t\}$, where $a_t$ is a deterministic function, and we study the limit in distribution of the conditioned process and of its genealogical tree as $t\to +\infty$.
 When $a_t$ does not increase too rapidly, we recover the standard size-biased process (and the associated genealogical tree given by the Kesten's tree).
-When $a_t$ behaves as $\alpha\beta^2 t^2$ when $\theta=0$ or as $\alpha \expp{2\beta|\theta| t}$ when $\theta\ne 0$, we obtain a new process whose distribution is described by a Girsanov transformation and equivalently by a SDE with a Poissonian immigration.
-Its associated genealogical tree is described by an infinite discrete skeleton (which does not satisfy the branching property) decorated with Brownian continuum random trees given by a Poisson point measure.
+When $a_t$ behaves as $\alpha\beta^2 t^2$ when $\theta=0$ or as $\alpha \expp{2\beta|\theta| t}$ when $\theta\ne 0$, we obtain a new diffusion, as already proved by Overbeck in 1994 in the case $\theta=0$.
+We give a new representation of this diffusion using an elementary SDE with a Poisson immigration.
+The corresponding genealogical tree is described by an infinite discrete skeleton (which does not satisfy the branching property) decorated with Brownian continuum random trees given by a Poisson point measure.

 As a by-product of this study, we introduce several sets of trees endowed with a Gromov-type distance which are of independent interest and which allow here to define in a formal and measurable way the decoration of a backbone with a family of continuum random trees.